mg-nyc/Crystal-Ball/README.md

-# Message Generator Program
-Every time a user runs a program, they should get a new, randomized output.
-You’re welcome to take the project in a couple of different forms, like an astrology generator, inspirational message, or nonsensical jokes.
-To make your program truly random, the message that it outputs should be made up of at least three different pieces of data.
-Take what you know of JavaScript syntax so far to build the program and customize it to your liking.
+# Crystal Ball
+Every time a user runs the program, they get a new, randomized output about future , personal traits, mental state and things to reflect upon.
+Randomized output message is made up of four different pieces of data stored in an object of arrays.

 ## Project Objectives:
 + Build a message generator program using JavaScript